Changelog

 Supply-chain attack signals catalogue

-Install-script exfiltration, maintainer takeover, version anomalies, hidden Unicode, publish-velocity bursts, reserved-namespace dependency confusion, Docker malware feed, per-layer image enforcement, APT/Yum/DNF hash-chain provenance, typosquat across 14 ecosystems including Go, CocoaPods, and GitHub Actions, repo liveness plus ownership match, and checksum fail-closed enforcement — 25 signals total, composable in a single policy.
+Install-script exfiltration, maintainer takeover, version anomalies, hidden Unicode, publish-velocity bursts, reserved-namespace dependency confusion, Docker malware feed, per-layer image enforcement, APT/Yum/DNF hash-chain provenance, typosquat across 15 ecosystems including Go, CocoaPods, and GitHub Actions, repo liveness plus ownership match, and checksum fail-closed enforcement — 25 signals total, composable in a single policy.
 Four run on every ecosystem (CVE, license, reserved namespaces, trust score); the rest light up where each registry exposes the metadata we need.
-See POLICY_PROXY_MATRIX.md for the per-ecosystem grid.
+See our per-ecosystem coverage matrix for the full grid.

 -